If you are reading this, then you must be considering adopting a rescue dog. Adopting a dog is an amazing experience, but can be overwhelming.

 - Will the dog stay in a crate for any length of time?
 Does he enjoy the crate or is he destructive.
 (R)

-- Is the dog trained to go potty outside?
+- Is the dog potty trained?
 How often do they go and how do they let you know.
 (R)